How to Manage Payroll Risk | 30 Questions to Help you Avoid Underpayments

 A recent AFR interview with Tracy Angwin, CEO at Australian Payroll Association, reinforced some hard hitting issues that surround payroll:

-“Perhaps the most alarming thing we see is the trend of senior management not understanding the payroll structure required to ensure a well-governed, compliant and efficient payroll,”
+"Perhaps the most alarming thing we see is the trend of senior management not understanding the payroll structure required to ensure a well-governed, compliant and efficient payroll.
+The number of senior company executives quietly admitting to us that they have no idea what is going on in their company's payroll function is astounding."

 We saw similar concerns in the Fair Work Annual Report FY22: